 Data-driven reporting helps businesses make better and faster decisions.
 The ability to easily connect data from OSS BSS stacks and create automated dashboards is imperative in today's data-reliant world.
 Site Inventory, GIS, Discovery, Network Engineering data sources, merged with customer data from BSS applications offer tremendous opportunity to learn about how the network or site portfolio is working and what keeps customers happily paying their bills.

 Having a unified Product Catalogue to Create, modify and launch new products from a single platform and at the click of a button helps in adapting to the rapidly changing demand, and offers new bundles to meet changing customer needs.
 By making it simple to produce accurate and highly configured quotes with a centralized model and in real-time allows for these otherwise disparate systems to operate with much more consistency.

 OSS BSS automation can drive innovation and bring new value to how a telco or towerco functions.
 By removing manual processes, it enables the business to see available products, provide customers with quotes and deliver seamless end-to-end experiences.
-Towercos and MNOs must transform their service delivery and management infrastructure to remain competitive.
-At the forefront of this transformation is the modernization of the operations support systems (OSS) and the systems for managing the customer and the overall business operations, the business support systems (BSS).
+Telecom tower industry players like Towercos and MNOs must transform their service delivery and management infrastructure to remain competitive.
+At the forefront of this transformation is the modernization of OSS BSS, the operations support systems (OSS), and the systems for managing the customer and the overall business operations, the business support systems (BSS).
 Significant changes to the very DNA of many OSS BSS applications are imperative and a need to introduce, and automate, new operational processes to meet towercos specific business objectives will be key moving ahead.